List of tank truck fires and explosions: Borgo Panigale, Italy (2018)

 On 6 August 2018, the collision of a liquefied petroleum gas tank truck with an articulated lorry carrying flammable solvents and a car transporter resulted in a huge explosion on the A14 motorway within Borgo Panigale, a neighborhood of Bologna, Italy.
 It was a case of boiling-liquid expanding-vapor explosion (BLEVE), where nearly all the tank truck cargo combusted in a matter of seconds upon release, generating a tremendous amount of thermal radiation.
 The accident killed two people, injured 145 and caused significant damage to the surrounding commercial and residential area.
 One span of the viaduct where it happened collapsed and a gash opened in the motorway.

 Mbuba, Democratic Republic of the Congo (2018)

 On 6 October 2018, in Kongo Central, Democratic Republic of the Congo, a tank truck collided with another truck in the village of Mbuba and later exploded, killing at least 50 people and injuring more than 100 others.
 Following the crash, villagers of Mbuba started to collect fuel which leaked from the vehicles.
 After few minutes, fuel began to burn and destroy nearby houses.
 The United Nations mission in DRC, MONUSCO, had sent nine ambulances to the Kisantu, which is where the most of injured were evacuated to shortly after accident.

+Bình Phước, Việt Nam (2018)

+On 22 November 2018, a fuel tanker crashed into a three-wheeled vehicle on National Route 13 in Chơn Thành District, Bình Phước Province, Vietnam.
+The tanker overturned and leaked fuel, which ignited and caused a massive fire that destroyed multiple houses along the road.

+The incident killed 6 people and injured several others, while at least 19 houses were burned down.